polytypic/f-omega-mu/SYNTAX.md

    identifiers and that type variables allow some additional Unicode symbols.

-2. Structural joins `∨` and meets `∧` are eliminated during type checking and are not allowed over arbitrary or unknown types.
+2. Structural joins `∨` and meets `∧` are eliminated during type checking and are not allowed over unrelated or unknown types.

 3. For type checking side-effecting operations, the unit value and pattern `()` of unit type `()` is neither a tuple nor a product.
 There are no zero nor